-A Simple Control allows the user to modify the status of elements (pipe, pump, or valve) during a hydraulic simulation - depending on the state of some other elements in the system.
+A Simple Control allows you to modify the status of elements (pipe, pump, or valve) during a hydraulic simulation - depending on the state of some other elements in the system.

-To enter simple controls, do the following to bring up the Simple Control dialog.
+To enter simple controls, do the following to bring up the Simple Control dialog box.

-Status Type - Specify the Action Type here.
+Status Type - Specify the Action Type in this field.

 Open - Opens the element (Pipe, Pump or Valve) if the condition specified in the Control is satisfied.

 Method - As with any water system, action settings can be established in the telemetered system in many ways.
-The options here allow the user to control an open, closed or partially open condition by: The hour of the simulation run time for which a Pipe, Pump or a Valve is to change its status.
+The options here allow you to control an open, closed, or partially open condition by: The hour of the simulation run time for which a Pipe, Pump or a Valve is to change its status.

 Choose this if you want your controls to be based on Node Level (pressure at a junction node, level at a tank or reservoir node).
 Enter the Control Node ID or click on the select icon to choose the node graphically and enter a value in the value box.